 Monthly Fee in Lieu of Security Deposit

-Normally, landlords require their tenants to pay the security deposit in a lump sum, and prior to lease signing.
+Normally, landlords require their tenants to pay the security deposit in a lump sum, and prior to lease signing and often has a limit from two to three times the portion of rent paid per month.
 Now, as a landlord in Texas, there is an alternative option for handling security deposits that became effective beginning September 1st, 2021.
 Texas law allows landlords to give tenants the option to pay a monthly fee with their rent instead of a lump sum deposit as their security deposits.

-If a landlord chooses this route rather than the conventional one, they must notify your tenant of the following things via written notice:
+If a landlord chooses this route rather than the conventional one, they must notify your tenant of the following things via written notice under the Texas property code:

 - Their right to pay a security deposit rather than a monthly fee